webeng/feature_engineering/README.md

 # Feature Engineering
 Methods to extract features from text and links.
-The features can be used by machine learningn algorithms.
+The features can be used to improve your application or by machine learning algorithms.
 Some of the methods are geared towards news articles but they also work with other domains.
-Run `python link.py` to see an example of features that can be extracted given an link.
+If you are not a Python programmer or need to do feature engineering at a larger scale, you can use [the API](https://market.mashape.com/adlegant/article-analysis)

 ## Installation
 ```